nanopool/nanominer/README.md

 ### sortPools
 Optional algorithm parameter.
 This parameter accepts the values _true_ or _false_ (the default is _false_).
 If this parameter is set to _true_ then the best pool will be chosen by least ping (not by the pool list).

+### countDevShares
+Optional algorithm parameter.
+This parameter accepts the values _true_ or _false_ (the default is _false_ for QuarkChain solo mining and _true_ for other coins).
+If this parameter is set to _true_ then shares accepted or rejected by pool during fee time will be included in miner statistics.
+Otherwise only shares during user mining are included to miner statistics.

 ### sendHashrate
 Optional algorithm parameter for Ethash and Ubqhash algorithms.
 This parameter accepts the values _true_ or _false_.
 The default value is _true_ (if JSON-RPC pool protocol is used).